-Pte Stanley Jones was born on September 1924 in Massett BC as the son of Elizabeth Jones (father David Jones was already deceased when he enlisted).
-He is a First Nation of the Massett tribe.
+Pte Stanley Jones was born on September 1924 in Massett British Columbia, the son of Elizabeth Jones (father David Jones was already deceased when he enlisted).
+He was a First Nation of the Haida tribe of Massett.
 His brother was: Vinton Jones and sisters were: Hester Marks, Myrtle Freda Pongracz, Norma and Marina Jones.
 There were more 6 other brothers and sisters earlier deceased.

 The profession of Stanley was a dockworker and fisherman and he was a member of the Church of England.
 His hobbies were to play a piano and to read sometimes and hunting and he did not like sports.

-He was then temporarily buried in Osterscheps (Germany) and is reburied on June 22 1946 in Holten.
+He was then temporarily buried in Osterscheps (Germany) before being reburied on June 22 1946 in Holten.

-At his headstone is: Rest eternal Grant unto him, O Lord; and let light perpetual Shine upon Him
+On his headstone: Rest eternal Grant unto him, O Lord; and let light perpetual Shine upon Him

 His medals were: The 1939-45 Star; The France; Germany Star; The Defence Medal; The War Medal and The CVSM & Clasp.